sboursault/training/progession.md

 **20min**
 basket recovery workshop

-//- After login, the mini basket contains the items from my last session
-//- After logout, the mini basket is empty
-//- After login, the product also contain the items I added as an anonymous user
-//- After login, the mini basket contains both the items from my last session and those from my current basket

 **15min**
 The teacher starts a simple and valuable scenario
 - After login, the mini basket contains the items from my last session